ayyyaskoala/Damla-Discord-Bot/README.md

 # Damla Discord Bot
 This is my private Discord Bot

 There are differend ways to create a Discord Bot.
-In the way I did you can use Commands with Events together and they work fine.
+In the way I did you can use commands with events together and they work fine.
 I'm hosting this script in Replit.
 Damla was written in Turkish, so I had to change the basics.
 I have tried to make it understandable and left the rest as it is.

 Before I explain Damla, I've to say it's for fun and there is nothing serious.
 Damla is a hoe and whether she exists we will never know.
 The base idea of this Bot was to save gained Damlas, but she growed up :D